 For lead generation campaigns, I have found that short, concise copy works much better than long form copy does.
 Clearly spell out what your offer is, as well as why someone should want to opt-in.
 It doesn’t have to be long and drawn out.
 Be direct and to the point.

 For imagery, you can experiment.
 I have tested product mockups of our lead magnet, stock images, and short videos and have achieved varying results with each.
 Test out different creatives and find out what works best for you.
+There are plenty of high-quality free mockups resources on the Internet so that you can make your creative look authentic and fresh.

 Here’s a great example from Digital Marketer.
 It’s short, to the point, compelling, and very clear.
 There’s no doubt about what they’re giving away and they appropriately highlight the benefits.